-With fiery orange hidden by the tricolor, Modi’s rise to power saw a mushrooming of RSS and affiliates like ABVP.
+With fiery saffron hidden under a recently adopted tricolor, Modi’s rise to power saw a mushrooming of RSS and affiliates like the student wing, ABVP.
 Pseudo-nationalism invaded every campus.
-The State-induced suicide of Rohith Vemula triggered a broad Dalit-Left unity against the hegemonic designs of ABVP/RSS.
+The State-induced suicide of a Dalit PhD scholar, Rohith Vemula triggered broad Dalit-Left unity against the hegemonic designs of ABVP/RSS.
 But despite initial successes the unity was short-lived.
 The fault lay as much with the Left (of all shades) for being unable to overhaul their own internal dynamics, as with Dalit groups that fell prey to red-baiting and exclusivist identity politics.
 On one side were Marxists brought up to believe that caste would wither away once the economic base became socialist.
 On the other were Dalits who understandably did not trust upper caste-led formations.
 Sadly, the idea that individuals are indelibly marked by birth gained currency.

 Identity politics is a double-edged weapon.
 As long as identifiable groups are oppressed, the oppressed must unite according to identity.
 ‘Black is beautiful’ was a necessary movement for Afro-Americans in the USA, just as pride in Dalit or Buddhist identity is necessary in India.
 The trouble begins when this turns into an exclusivist separatist movement.
 Malcolm X went through a Black Muslim phase when he described all white people as ‘devils’.
 But in the latter stages of his life he completely rejected this for a much more inclusive critique of injustice and inequality.
 That is when the American ‘deep state’ killed him.
 Similarly while a broad section of Dalits are inclusive and understand the distinction Dr. Ambedkar made between the ideology of Brahminism and individuals who happen to be born “upper” caste, there is a tiny section of separatists today who see birth as a sole determining factor.
 The fact that Western post-modern academia encourages such identity politics in preference to class analysis, has given separatist politics international acceptance.